About the Team:

 Seacoast United Maine a state-wide premier soccer club, is adding for the third year a Women’s Premier Soccer League (WPSL) team to the Club which will begin League play in the summer of 2014.
 The team called the Seacoast United Mariners will include top female collegiate players from Maine and around the world.
 Seacoast United Maine secured the rights to the WPSL franchise in 2012 in order to create continued opportunities for its oldest female players to develop throughout their collegiate careers and beyond.

 “The Seacoast United Mariners WPSL team will provide the platform for our elite players to remain with the Club to help them develop further as well as provide exciting opportunities for players not currently under our umbrella,” said Iain Scott, Director of Soccer Operations.
 “Seacoast United is fully committed to long-term player development and these teams complete the soccer pathway for those players.”

-“Last year was our inaugural year and I am hoping that we can build on our successes and make various improvements to the infrastructure so that we can put a highly competitive team on the field and get more fans to attend the matches and have a first-class experience” Said WPSL General Manager Paul Cameron.
-“To help our team be more competitive this year we will be adding some incredible international players that are in college in the US to our base of quality players from Maine to create an exciting season.”
+“Last year was our second year and I am hoping that we can build on our successes and make various improvements to the infrastructure so that we can put a highly competitive team on the field and get more fans to attend the matches and have a first-class experience” Said WPSL General Manager Paul Cameron.
+“To help our team be more competitive this year we will again be adding some incredible international players that are in college in the US to our base of quality players from Maine to create an exciting season.”

 Seacoast United has operated a women’s team in the WPSL for the past three seasons based out of New Hampshire, with 2010 being its inaugural season in the league.
 As in New Hampshire, the addition of amateur sides to the Seacoast United Maine development pyramid has created an environment for both players and fans matched by very few organizations in the United States.